About Machu Picchu

 Where to stay for every budget

-- Book in Advance: Machu Picchu is a popular destination, so it's recommended to book your accommodation well in advance to secure your preferred choice.
+- Book in Advance: Machu Picchu is a popular destination, so secure your accommodation early, especially during peak seasons.

-- Off-Peak Seasons: Consider visiting during the shoulder seasons (April to May and September to October) for lower rates and fewer crowds.
+- Travel Off-Peak: Consider visiting during the shoulder seasons (April-May, September-November) for lower rates and fewer crowds.

 Budget & Costs